chorenzo-dev/recipes-typescript/code-quality/strict-typescript-config/fix.md

 Configure code quality settings: `"noImplicitOverride": true` for explicit class inheritance, `"allowUnusedLabels": false` and `"allowUnreachableCode": false` to catch dead code, `"noFallthroughCasesInSwitch": true` for switch statement safety, and `"isolatedModules": true` for build tool compatibility.

-## Automatic Error Resolution
+## Error Resolution

 Run TypeScript compilation to identify all errors introduced by strict settings.
+If any typecheck errors are found, fix them systematically.
 For each compilation error, apply the appropriate fix:

 For implicit any errors, add explicit type annotations to function parameters, variables, and return types.
 Analyze the usage context to determine the correct type.